Public housing's uncertain future under Ben Carson

 Related: What about the black working class?

-Shola Olatoye, the chair of the New York City Public Housing Authority, which manages 178,318 units of housing, called the assumption that public housing residents are not working an "outdated" stereotype.
+Shola Olatoye, the chair of the New York City Housing Authority, which manages 178,318 units of housing, called the assumption that public housing residents are not working an "outdated" stereotype.
 "Section 8 and public housing has been proven to be the single most important factor in getting people out of poverty," Olatoye said.
 The average tenure of a NYCHA resident is about 14 years, and most NYCHA residents are either working or elderly, Olatoye said.

 Diane Yentel, the president of the National Low Income Housing Coalition called Ryan's proposed requirements "burdensome."
 "The vast majority of people living in subsidized housing are elderly, disabled, caring for a disabled family member or are working and don't make enough," she said.